danimesq/danimesq/README.md

 [WIP] Make a working and lightweight Electron app for Floflis.
 * [WFS](https://github.com/Floflis/WFS)

-[WIP] Web File System - a working file system for web OSes, using IPFS for syncing files between local and other devices/services such as Pinata
+[WIP] Web File System - a working file system for web OSes, using IPFS for syncing files between local and other devices/services such as Pinata.
+Yes: store your files at your browser and share'em/access in any other place.
 * [wq](https://github.com/Floflis/wq)

 [WIP] Use jq or mlq to write, in one line